 Eugene Phillips is a Franklin County native (born in Canon) whose family has resided in Georgia since 1799.
 His great-great-great grandfather was a soldier in the American Revolution, and both of his great-grandfathers were soldiers in the Confederate Army.

-He grew up on a farm in the Sandy Cross Community six miles west of Royston and was graduated from Royston High School (1935) as valedictorian of his class before attending the University of Georgia (ABJ 1939).
+He grew up on a farm in the Sandy Cross Community six miles west of Royston and graduated from Royston High School (1935) as valedictorian of his class before attending the University of Georgia (ABJ 1939).
 Commissioned a Second Lieutenant of Horse Cavalry from ROTC, he is one of 15 University of Georgia graduates to attain general officer rank in the Armed Forces.
 Before entering the Army he was a newspaper reporter.

-Phillips attended many Army schools, including the Cavalry School, Armor School, Command and General Staff College and the National War College.
+Phillips attended many Army schools, including the Cavalry School, Armor School, Command and General Staff College, and the National War College.
 He served in numerous assignments around the world, having been stationed or traveled in 30 countries.
 Retired in 1977 as a brigadier general, he was a partner in a Washington, D.C. public relations counseling firm before returning home to Georgia in 1984.
 He has served frequently as a consultant to U.S. government agencies.

-He is a member of the Army and Navy Club (Washington, D.C.); Sigma Delta Chi, the Society of Professional Journalists (Life Member); Public Relations Society of America (Accredited Member); American Legion; Veterans of Foreign Wars; Retired Officers Association; Rotary Club; and Zidon Baptist Church.
+He is a member of the Army and Navy Club (Washington, D.C.); Sigma Delta Chi, the Society of Professional Journalists (Life Member); Public Relations Society of America (Accredited Member); American Legion; Veterans of Foreign Wars; Retired Officers Association; Rotary Club; and Zion Baptist Church.
 He is also a member of Sons of Confederate Veterans.

 Married to the former Nadine Barnts of Springfield, Missouri, he is the father of Thomas E.B.
 Phillips, who is a 1978 graduate of the University of Georgia (ABJ), and M.A.
 1980.